xTunner/frontend/resources/assets/docs/ios.md

 [configuration options](/docs/configuration) that would normally be specified in the `machine:language`, `machine:services`, or a few other sections will not work correctly.
 See the [customizing your build](#customizing-your-build) section for alternatives.
-* All environement variables should be specified in **Project Settings > Environment Variables** instead of in the `circle.yml` file.
-(This is a temporary shortcoming that should be resolved soon.)